 Singleton Cloggers are a traditional performing Clog Morris Team.
 They’ve been together for 70 years now.
 Originally formed to take part in Singleton Village Day and other local Galas, they’ve gone from strength to strength.
 Would you like to join?

 They still dance at local galas and many other events.
-New musicians and dancers are always wanted – if you fancy keeping fit and having fun why don’t you go along to one of their taster sessions to have a go?
+New musicians and dancers are always wanted.
+If you fancy keeping fit and having fun why don’t you go along to one of their taster sessions to have a go?

-We meet in Singleton Village Hall every Monday evening between 7:30 and 9:30
+- The team meet in Singleton Village Hall every Monday evening between 7:30 and 9:30

-So do come along and have a go – you may enjoy it – and it’s a fabulous way to keep fit and get trim!
+Go along and have a go – you may enjoy it – and it’s a fabulous way to keep fit and get trim!

 For further details please contact Eileen Skinner on 01253 301483

 More about Singleton Cloggers

 They were all local residents who performed in uniforms not too dissimilar to those worn today.
-There have been a few quiet periods in the groups history, but since the seventies Singleton Cloggers have kept tradition alive and entertained the crowds with English folk dance, as a North West Clog Morris Team and part of the Morris Federation.
+There have been a few quiet periods in the groups history, but since the seventies Singleton Cloggers have kept tradition alive and entertained the crowds with English folk dance.
+They’re a North West Clog Morris Team and part of the Morris Federation.

-A local lady called Marjorie Ward reformed the group in the early seventies and since then new dances have been added, some named after local landmarks, all of which were created by the team.
-There have been many variations of uniform, however, the clogs have remained the constant.
-There are now over 26 dancers and seven musicians and Singleton Cloggers travel much further a field within the UK performing with other teams in colourfull dance and music extravaganzas, including folk festivals in Oxford and Durham.
+A local lady called Marjorie Ward reformed the group in the early seventies.
+Since then new dances have been added, some named after local landmarks, all created by the team.
+There have been many variations of uniform, but clogs remain the constant.
+Singleton Cloggers travel much further a field within the UK performing with other teams in colourful dance and music extravaganzas, including folk festivals in Oxford and Durham.